Necrotic nephrosis in animals and pathological changes. Nephrosis in cats. Insidious cat disease - nephrosis

 The first step is to ensure complete rest and comprehensive feeding, including a vitamin diet.

 Treatment.
-Diet, limiting the intake of table salt, a decrease in the diet of animal protein, dairy products, vegetables, cereals.
-Prescribe corticosteroids (prednisone 0.005-0.02 g), diuretics (hypothiazide 0.001 g / kg), intravenous 10% albumin solution 5 ml / kg, intramuscular heparin 300 U / kg, brufen 0.1-0.2 g, intravenous glucose 2-25 and hexamethylenetetramine 0.5-2 g.
+Diet, limiting the intake of table salt, reducing animal protein in the diet, dairy products, vegetables, cereals.
+Prescribe corticosteroids (prednisolone 0.005-0.02 g), diuretics (hypothiazide 0.001 g/kg), intravenous 10% albumin solution 5 ml/kg, intramuscular heparin 300 units/kg, brufen 0.1-0.2 g, intravenous glucose 2-25 and hexamethylenetetramine 0.5-2 g.

 Forecast

-The main signs of nephrosis
+Main signs of nephrosis

 Causes and course